How to Participate

 - Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International)

-The CCAC's program is a good complement to other quality assurance programs such as the International Organization for Standardization (ISO) or the Good Laboratory Practice (GLP) standards.
-While these standards focus more on process consistency and administrative traceability, the CCAC's demonstrate that the institution also promotes strong animal ethics and care, and takes the well-being of animals in science to heart.
+The CCAC programs are a good complement to other quality assurance programs such as the International Organization for Standardization or the Good Laboratory Practice standards.
+While these standards focus more on process consistency and administrative traceability, the CCAC's demonstrate that the institution also promotes strong ethical animal care and use, and takes the well-being of animals in science to heart.